yandex-cloud/docs/en/datalens/concepts/dashboard.md

 {% note info %}

-In some cases, the field ID should be used as the parameter name:
+In some cases, you should use the field ID as the parameter name:

-* If the field name is specified in Russian or consists of two words.
+* If the field name contains Cyrillic characters or consists of two words.
-* If you want to use the parameter value in a dataset-based selector.
+* If you want to use the parameter value in a selector based on a dataset.

-When changing the field ID, the parameter name must also be updated.
-See [instruction](../operations/chart/add-guid.md) for details.
+If the field ID changes, you should also update the parameter name.
+For more information, see [this guide](../operations/chart/add-guid.md).

 {% endnote %}

 You can also specify parameter values in dashboard links.
 In this case, clicking a link will open the dashboard with a filter applied.

 The first address string parameter is separated from the dashboard path using `?` and the remaining parameters using `&`.
-For instance, `https://datalens.yandex-team.ru/test-dashboard?tab=test&OrderID=123456789` contains values for the `tab` and `OrderID` parameters.
+For instance, {% if audience == "internal" %}`https://datalens.yandex-team.ru/test-dashboard?tab=test&OrderID=123456789`{% else %}`https://datalens.yandex.ru/test-dashboard?tab=test&OrderID=123456789`{% endif %} contains values for the `tab` and `OrderID` parameters.

 The parameter values specified in the link will take priority.
 For example, if the dashboard settings have the `region` parameter set to `RU` and the dashboard link indicates `?region=KZ`, the `KZ` value is inserted into widgets.